MufidJamaluddin/Event-IO/README.md

 # Event-IO

-Event-IO is a java console application.
+Event-IO is a java console application for input and show traveller event

 # Features of This App:
 1. Determine the number of events to be entered